-I hereby give my permission for my grade 12 results to be released, in confidence, by the Ministry of Education to the FISA District/Authority Scholarship Awards Committee.
+y grade 12 results to be released, in confidence, by ISA District/Authority Scholarship Awards Committee.

 Signature of Applicant

 Date

 FISA abides by the provisions of the Personal Information Protection Act.
 Information provided is used solely for adjudicating the District/Authority Scholarship.
 Information is shredded six years after submission of the information (one year past the five year validity of the District/Authority Scholarship).